juancumbeq/platzi-frontend-developer/README.md

 <br>
 <br>

-## Selectors types: pseudoclasses and pseudoelements
+## Selectors Types: Pseudoclasses and Pseudoelements
 There are other types of selectors, besides basic and combinator selectors, capable of changing a state or adding something extra to the element.
 These are called pseudo-classes and pseudo-elements.

 <p align="center">